gschroe/schroderlab-collection/README.md

 - **Multi-layer Support**: Create separate annotation layers for different fibril types (Aβ42, Tau, α-synuclein, etc.)
 - **Memory Efficient**: Handles large datasets (>GB) using Dask arrays and lazy loading
 - **Annotation Persistence**: Save and load annotations with full metadata preservation
 ---

-## **Sort Micrographs by Cross-β Signal**

-`sort_micrographs_crossbeta/`
-Amyloid fibrils show a characteristic **4.7 Å cross-β reflection** in the Fourier spectrum.
-This tool computes the signal strength in each micrograph and sorts micrographs according to the visibility of fibrils.
-This helps to identify micrographs with high fibril content before particle extraction.

----

 ## **Crossover Length Determination**